-As I understand it Options carried out checks on the Salinas Sea investment in 2010.
-It concluded Salinas Sea was eligible for investment in a pension scheme.
-It also decided as a result of that review that all investors in its SIPPs should complete its 'Alternative Investment Member Declaration & Indemnity.
+As I understand it, Options carried out checks on the Salinas Sea investment in 2010.
+It concluded it was eligible for investment in a pension scheme.
+It also decided as a result of that review that all investors in its SIPPs should complete its Alternative Member Declaration and Indemnity.
+I'll refer to this document throughout this decision as "the declaration".

-I have seen a review of the Special Purpose Vehicle version of the investment carried out by a third party in April 2012 (before Mr Q's investment in Salinas Sea) which was provided to Options.
+I have seen a review of the Special Purpose Vehicle version of the investment carried out by a third party in April 2012 (prior to Mr S's investment), which was provided to Options.
 It includes a suggestion that SIPP operators obtain an acknowledgement from scheme members of the high risk, illiquid nature of the investment.
-And "where scheme members are not transacting this through an FSA authorised adviser, the SIPP operator may wish to obtain a copy of the [high net worth]/sophisticated investor certificate."
+And "where scheme members are not transacting this through an FSA authorized adviser, the SIPP operator may wish to obtain a copy of the [high-net-worth]/sophisticated investor certificate."